SBU-BMI/quip_distro/README.md

 # Additional information

-This [video](https://www.youtube.com/watch?v=gbUzUmzvwEk) shows the use of the QUIP system. .
+This [video](https://www.youtube.com/watch?v=gbUzUmzvwEk) shows the use of the QUIP system.

+An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
+This instance is not enabled to run image analyses.
+It allows access to a database of about 1.7 Billion segmented objects and their features generated from about 3,000 TCGA whole slide tissue images.